MarioRuggieri/G-IDW/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 # References
-[1] Marcellino L., Montella R., Ruggieri M. et al., Using GPGPU accelerated interpolation algorithms for marine bathymetry processing with on-premises and cloud based computational resources, 2017 (Accepted)
+[1] L. Marcellino, R. Montella, S. Kosta, A. Galletti, D. Di Luccio, V. Santopietro, M. Ruggieri, M. Lapegna, L. D’Amore and G. Laccetti.
+Using GPGPU accelerated interpolation algorithms for marine bathymetry processing with on premises and cloud based computational resources.
+In 12th International Conference on Parallel Processing and Applied Mathematics, 2017, accepted

 [2] Shepard D. , A two-dimensional interpolation function for irregularly-spaced data, Proceedings of the 1968 ACM National Conference. pp. 517–524